-- 12.5.16 Materials used in infrastructure will be designed and specified accordingly taking due account of the potential for aggressive ground conditions, if these are identified through the pre-construction ground investigation.
-The assessment methodology set out in BRE Special Digest 1 (2005) will be adopted to determine the appropriate concrete classification in relation to the protection of buried concrete against sulphate attack. - 12.5.17 The design specification may include the import of engineered fill to improve the bearing capacity of the soil if required following ground investigation.
+- 12.5.15 Materials used in infrastructure will be designed and specified taking due account of the aggressive ground conditions identified in the 2019 ground investigation (see Appendices 12B and 12C in ES Volume III, Document Ref.
+6.4).
+The assessment methodology set out in BRE Special Digest 1 (2005) has been adopted to determine the appropriate concrete classification in relation to the protection of buried concrete against sulphate attack.

+- 12.5.16 The Interpretive Ground Investigation Report (Appendix 12C in ES Volume III, Document Ref.
+6.4) identifies the following Design Sulphate Class and ACEC Class by strata as follows:

+- Made Ground DS-1 AC-1;

+- tidal flat deposits DS-5 AC-5;

+- glacial till DS-3 AC-3; and

+- chalk DS-2 AC-2.

+- 12.5.17 The design specification may include the import of engineered fill to improve the bearing capacity of the soil.